NMR-Based Structural Chemistry

 In 2001, she joined the Max Planck Institute for Biophysical Chemistry in Göttingen, Germany, and started her own research group.
 In 2007, she moved to the EMBL in Heidelberg as a group leader in biomolecular NMR spectroscopy in the Structural and Computational Biology Unit.
 Her research program focuses on two areas: half of the laboratory studies the structural basis for the function of ribonucleoprotein (RNP) complexes with catalytic activity in RNA metabolism and gene regulation; the other half of the laboratory studies the interaction of small molecules with macromolecular receptors and develops NMR-based methodologies for drug design.
 Interdisciplinarity and advanced technology are key elements to her vision for structural biology.

-In 2015 she will move to the Leibniz University of Hannover, as a W3 professor in Structural Chemistry.
+In 2015 she moved to the Leibniz University of Hannover, as a W3 professor in Structural Chemistry.
+From January 2018 to April 2019 she was Vicepresident of International Affairs at the Leibniz University.
 She is a joined group leader at the HZI in Braunschweig.